Citi Simplicity® Card Review 2026: 21-Month 0% APR Lifeline with No Late Fees

 Does the Citi Simplicity® Card really have no late fees?

-Yes – no late fee, ever.
-If your payment is late by a day or a week, Citi won’t charge you the typical ~$40 late fee other cards would.
-They also won’t impose a penalty APR.
-However, late payments can still hurt your credit score, so you should still aim to pay by the due date .
-The lack of a fee is a nice cushion for peace of mind.
+Yes — no late fee, ever.
+Even if your payment is a week late, Citi won't charge you the typical ~$40 other cards would impose.
+They also won't raise your APR as a penalty.
+That said, late payments can still damage your credit score, so you should still aim to pay by your due date each month.

-Can I transfer balances from other Citi cards to Citi Simplicity?
+Can I transfer balances from other Citi cards to the Citi Simplicity?

 What happens after the 0% intro APR period ends?